Skip to main content Skip to footer

 The increasing presence and popularity of DSP-based physical modeling in the mid-'90s began to be felt in the bass world as well as the guitar world.
 Analog and digital products inspired each other to up their respective games as well.
 From the analog Tech 21 SansAmp Bass Driver to the Line 6 Bass POD, bass-specific products, many of which combined preamps with effects, started hitting the stores, offering bassists far more options and beginning to change the sound and role of the bass in popular music.
 Thirty years later, the variety and quality of bass-specific effects continues to expand and grow.

-Our Choices By Type
+Our Choices By Effect Type

 We've broken down our choices into six basic categories to help you zero in more quickly on the best bass effect pedals for your needs.
 First, we'll break down what those categories are, then walk you through our selections for each category.